mAiello00/BMEVITMMA19-Enhancing-Image-Super-Resolution-with-Generative-Adversarial-Networks/README.md

 - `validation` - 100
 - `test` - 100
 It provides x2, x3 and x4 downsized images using bicubic and "unknown" methods.
+This dataset has been uploaded to `huggingface` library.
+This simplifies the process of training the model significantly.

 ### CelebA
 CelebA is a large-scale face attributes dataset with more than 200K celebrity images.